kohkimakimoto/essh/README.md

 }
 ```

-This configuration genarates the below ssh config when you run `zssh`.
+This configuration generates the below ssh config when you run `zssh`.

 ```
 Host web01.localhost